herickteixeira/spring-auth-jwt/README.md

 This command builds the images and run all required containers.

-To stop all containers and remove volumes created by up:
+To stop all containers and remove volumes created:

 `$ docker-compose down --volumes`